 The ghosts of these beautiful ruins are said to be monks still walking around what was once their home.
 There are a couple of theories that may explain them.
-Either they are residual energies - play backs.
-Alternatively they could be restless or trapped souls traumatised by the brutality of attackers both from other countries and at the time of the Reformation in Scotland.
+Either they are residual energies, or they could be restless or trapped souls traumatised by the brutality of attackers both from other countries and at the time of the Reformation in Scotland.
 Some of the monks of course could be simply be visiting this beautiful area because they loved it so much.

 However, it's not only ghosts that may be taking an interest in Balmerino.
-An interesting video shot around the Abbey shows a strange shape in the sky - from a distant it does look like an RAF jet of some kind, but on zooming in, it does look odd.
+An interesting video shot around the Abbey shows a strange shape in the sky—from a distance it does look like an RAF jet of some kind, but on zooming in, it does look odd.
 The strangest phenomenon however, was a weird beam of light hitting the ground.
-Have a look at the video and see what you think - is it just natural phenomena caught under unusual conditions or something a lot stranger?
+Have a look at the video and see what you think—is it just natural phenomena caught under unusual conditions or something a lot stranger?
 Just to add that Fife is no stranger to UFO incidents and the area lies just outside the hotspot for UFO's in Scotland known as the 'Falkirk Triangle'.